 Cyber law is the part of the overall legal system that deals with the Internet, cyberspace, and their respective legal issues.
 Cyber law covers a fairly broad area, encompassing several subtopics including freedom of expression, access to and usage of the Internet, and online privacy.
-Generically, cyber law is referred to as the Law of the Internet.
+Generically, cyber law is called the Law of the Internet.

 Why are cyber laws needed?